Kron4ek/Wine-Builds/README.md

 * LARGE_ADDRESS_AWARE		(solve hitting address space limitations in 32-bit games)
 * FS_bypass_compositor		(bypass compositor in fullscreen mode)
 * Fullscreen_hack		(change resoltuion for fullscreen games without changing desktop resolution)

+Builds from "**gallium_nine**" directory also contain **Gallium Nine** patches for native Direct3D 9 support.
+If your graphics drivers support Gallium3D (Mesa support it for AMD gpus and for Nouveau) you should use these builds as they are drastically improve performance in Direct3D 9 games.

 LibXinerama (32-bit or 64-bit - depends on game architecture) is required for fullscreen games to work properly.